EGoverde/Mvvm.Nucleus.Maui/README.md

 It is recommended for a ViewModel to have `ObserableObject` as a base for its bindings.
 An optional `NucleusViewModel` is included to have some boilerplate events like `OnInitAsync()` and `OnRefreshAsync`.

+Additionally it is recommended to add the `Mvvm.Nucleus.Maui` namespace to your GlobalUsings.

 See the *Sample Project* in the repository for more examples of Nucleus MVVM usage.

 ## Navigation Service